alexanderjarvis/play-jongo/README.md

 	playjongo.port=27017
 	playjongo.db="play"

-If you prefer to live on the edge, you can use the latest snapshot release, which also points to the snapshot of Jongo.
+If you prefer to live on the edge, you can use the latest release, which also points to the early release of Jongo.

 	val appDependencies = Seq(
-      "uk.co.panaxiom" %% "play-jongo" % "0.3-SNAPSHOT"
+      "uk.co.panaxiom" %% "play-jongo" % "0.3-early"
     )

     val main = PlayProject(appName, appVersion, appDependencies, mainLang = JAVA).settings(